fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 -   `session_cookie_name`: string
     -   Example: `p_session`
     -   The name of the session cookie.
 This is used to store the session token for the main application.
-    -   Cookies will be set for the base domain of the `base_url` config.
 -   `resource_session_cookie_name`: string
     -   Example: `p_resource_session`
     -   The prefix for the resource specific session cookie.
 When a user authenticates directly with a resource, this is used to store the session token for that resource.
-    -   Cookies will be set for the base domain of the `base_url` config.

 ### traefik